 One clip from the BBC you’ll want to check out is content from Planet Earth.
 This video gives a behind the scenes look at a place featured on this popular program.
 When sharing these videos with students you’ll want to use a Chrome web browser.
 You might also decide to incorporate a virtual reality headset like the low-cost Google Cardboard (under $10).

 The 360 content from the BBC can be used to set the stage before reading a new book or help students develop questions for an inquiry project.
 Like any type of technology integration you’ll want to make sure it is meaningful and connected to your learning goals.
-Virtual reality can help students connect the learning taking place inside your classroom to events and experiences in the real world.
+Virtual reality can help students connect their learning to the world.

 If you want to learn more about ways to use 360 video and virtual reality with your students, make sure to grab my FREE getting started guide with a handful of ideas for incorporating this technology into your instruction!

 Getting Started with Virtual Reality in the Classroom!

 Enter your information for your free eBook - it will arrive instantly in your inbox.

 I can't wait for you to join me on this EdTech journey!

 Best, Dr. Monica Burns - Founder of ClassTechTips.com